 From the point of capture to the point of playback, Panopto makes it easy to record, manage and stream your video content securely.
 As the leading video platform provider to the world’s largest organizations and most respected universities, we’ve invested heavily in product security, from the way users sign in to how we store and deliver video across the network.

 Our video platform provides multi-layer security at the perimeter, within the repository, and during streaming.
-This ensures that only authorized users can watch videos and that your data is safe at rest and in transit.
+This ensures only authorized users can watch videos and data is safe at rest and in transit.

 Within Panopto, users navigate and access videos, folders, and playlists through role-based permissions.
 These permissions can be configured for groups or individual users, providing granular control over video recording, live streaming, uploading, publishing, playback, and scheduling.
-Additional settings provide administrators with the ability to enforce strong passwords, password expiration, two-factor authentication via SSO, session timeout, and more.
+Additional settings provide administrators with the ability to enforce strong passwords, password expiration, two-factor authentication via SSO, and session timeout.

 Panopto is hosted as a high-availability, redundant cluster across multiple AWS availability zones, eliminating single points of failure and providing additional platform reliability.
-Every web server, encoding server, and database server are mirrored across availability zones.
+Web, encoding, and database servers are mirrored across availability zones.
 In the event of an entire availability zone outage, the system seamlessly transitions to another zone, providing business continuity and protecting the integrity of your data.

 AWS also provides significant protection against traditional network security vulnerabilities.
 For example, the threat of distributed denial of service (DDoS) attacks is mitigated through proprietary DDoS protection services and multi-homed AWS networks which provide internet access diversity.
-Man In the Middle (MITM) attacks are prevented through SSL-protected API endpoints.
-And IP Spoofing is prevented through the AWS firewall infrastructure, which doesn’t permit instances to send traffic with a source IP or MAC address other than its own.
+Man-in-the-middle (MITM) attacks are prevented through SSL-protected API endpoints.
+IP Spoofing is prevented through the AWS firewall infrastructure, which doesn’t permit instances to send traffic with a source IP or MAC address other than its own.

 In addition, AWS maintains state-of-the-art, multi-perimeter physical security at their data centers.
 This includes prohibiting external access and not sharing the precise location of their data centers.
-And environmental safeguards include fire detection and suppression, fully redundant power systems, climate control, and real-time management of electrical and mechanical systems.
+Environmental safeguards include fire detection and suppression, fully redundant power systems, climate control, and real-time management of electrical and mechanical systems.

-For example, our engineering team uses a secure software development lifecycle (SDLC) to ensure that security assurance activities such as code review, and architecture analysis are inherent to the development effort.
+Our engineering team uses a secure software development lifecycle to ensure that security assurance activities such as code review and architecture analysis are inherent to the development effort.

-We also perform monthly vulnerability scans and audits of our cloud security practices and access rights.
-Each quarter, we partner with an independent security firm to perform penetration testing in order to identify exploitable issues and minimize cyberattack surface area.
+We also perform quarterly vulnerability scans and regular internal audits of our cloud security practices and access rights.
+Each year, we partner with an internationally-known independent security firm to perform a comprehensive penetration test in order to identify exploitable vulnerabilities and minimize cyber-attack surface area.